Mark Beech (writer)

 Mark R. Beech FRSA (1959 – 24 April 2020) was a British author, journalist and broadcaster.
-Best known for his two books on the origins of names in rock music, and for his columns about music and the arts, Beech was the editor of DANTE magazine.
-A fellow of the UK Royal Society of Arts, he lived in London.

-He died at the age of 60.
+Best known for his two books on the origins of names in rock music, and for his columns about music and the arts, Beech was the editor of DANTE magazine and a fellow of the UK Royal Society of Arts.
+He lived in London, and died on 24 April 2020 at the age of 60.

 Early life

-Mark R. Beech was born in Birmingham and attended schools in Shrewsbury and Prince Henry's Grammar School in Evesham, Worcestershire.
+Beech was born in Birmingham, England, and attended schools in Shrewsbury and Prince Henry's Grammar School in Evesham, Worcestershire.
 He held a Kitchener Scholarship at St Catherine's College, Oxford, graduating with an M.A. in Philosophy, Politics and Economics in 1985.

 Journalism

-Mark R. Beech started as a newspaper reporter for Heart of England Newspapers before moving to the Birmingham Daily News.
+Beech started as a newspaper reporter for Heart of England Newspapers before moving to the Birmingham Daily News.
 He later worked for The Sunday Times and Independent Television News (ITN) before joining Bloomberg in 1996.